daviddmd/assetriskmanager/documentation/INSTALL.md

 Ubuntu Server 22.04 or greater is needed because of the PHP >= 8.1 dependency (although it can be used on former Ubuntu Server versions with alternative repositories).

-By default, on the Ubuntu 22.04 repository, php defaults to PHP 8.1.
+By default, on the Ubuntu 22.04 repository, PHP defaults to PHP 8.1.
 On any greater version, replace references of php8.1 or similar to the next PHP version.

 Any previous version of Ubuntu Server (or any GNU/Linux distribution) may be used, as long as it provides PHP 8.1 (or